qqqlab/madflight-docs/docs/Developer-Guide.md

 low     | loop(), blackbox, and lua tasks lowest  | idle task

-The [BB] blackbox SDCARD logging module is thread-safe, and runs as a separate task so that slow SDCARD operations do not block other tasks.
+The [BBX] blackbox SDCARD logging module is thread-safe, and runs as a separate task so that slow SDCARD operations do not block other tasks.

 The other modules are not thread-safe.
 Care must be taken to only access a module from a single thread.
 But even if this rule is broken, the effects should be limited as long as the variables involved are at most 32 bits.
 For example: when reading the location from the gps module from a different thread as where `gps.update()` is called, one might get the longitude from the previous sample and the latitude from the current sample, but each value itself is correct.
 At least I hope so, maybe memory alignment plays a role here?
 Anyway, you have been warned, add a mutex as required.